RocketChat/docs-old/guides/omnichannel/livechat-widget-appearance.md

-# Livechat Widget Appearance
+# Live Chat Widget Appearance

-You can customize the Livechat Widget appearance to suit your branding style.
-In this section, you'll find out how to customize the appearance of your Livechat Widget.
+You can customize the Live Chat Widget appearance to suit your branding style.
+In this section, you'll find out how to customize the appearance of your Live Chat Widget.

-To access Livechat Appearance go to **Avatar Menu  > Omnichannel > Livechat Appearance**.
+To access Live Chat Appearance go to **Avatar Menu  > Omnichannel > Live Chat Appearance**.

-## Livechat Widget Online Appearance
+## Live Chat Widget Online Appearance

-Here you can define the look of the [Livechat Widget](livechat-widget-installation.md) during online hours.
+Here you can define the look of the [Live Chat Widget](livechat-widget-installation.md) during online hours.

 * **Title**: Set the title of your widget.
 * **Title bar color**: Set the color of the title bar of your widget.